The $2+1$ convex hull of a finite set: Introduction

-The purpose of this paper is to present an algorithm to efficiently calculate the $D$-convex hull of a finite set $K$ of $\mathbb{R}^3$, for the particular case of \emph{separate convexity in $\mathbb{R}^2\oplus \mathbb{R}$}, that we call $2+1$-convexity for short, which was introduced in \cite{KirchheimMullerSverak2003}.
-Notice that in this case the wave cone is not the cone over a finite set anymore, which provides a number of interesting new features respect to separate convexity.
-This is a particular case of rank one convexity when $\mathbb{R}^3$ is identified with the following subset of $3\times 2$ matrices:
+The purpose of this paper is to study in detail the $D$-convex hull of a finite set $K$ of $\mathbb{R}^3$, for the particular case of \emph{separate convexity in $\mathbb{R}^2\oplus \mathbb{R}$}, which was introduced in \cite{KirchheimMullerSverak2003}.
+We shall call this $2+1$-convexity for short.
+In contrast to the more common notion of separate convexity, the wave cone is not the cone over a finite set, which produces a number of interesting new phenomena.

-In this $2+1$-convexity context, in \cite{KirchheimMullerSverak2003}, it is shown that any $5$ point set with non trivial $2+1$-convex hull, has some rank one connection, or some $T_4$.
-However, an explicit $6$ point set, that we will call the KMS set from here on, with non trivial $2+1$-hull was built without rank one connections or $T_4$'s.
-This is in stark contrast with Sz\'ekelyhidi's rank-one convexity in $\mathbb{M}^{2\times 2}$ \cite{Szekelyhidi05} and the subsequent proof of Tartar conjecture \cite{FaracoSzeke08}.
-Hence it might resemble more higher dimensional rank-one convexity.
+For $2+1$-convexity any $5$ point set with non trivial $2+1$-convex hull has some rank one connection, or some $T_4$ (\cite[6.25]{KirchheimMullerSverak2003}).
+However, an explicit $6$ point set $C_6$ was built (figure \ref{ex:kms6set_1}) with non trivial convex hull but without rank one connections or $T_4$'s.

-Another interesting feature of this set, very relevant from the computational point of view, is that its $2+1$ hull is described in terms of an auxiliary point $P$, whose projection to the horizontal point is not the projection of any of the 6 original points.
+Another interesting feature of this set, very relevant from the computational point of view, is that its $2+1$-convex hull is described in terms of an auxiliary point $P\in\mathbb{R}^2$ which is not the projection of any of the 6 original points.
+This phenomena does not occur in separate convexity (\cite{MatousekPlechac1998,Matousek2001}).

-Furthermore, our result allows to compute quasiconvex hulls of subsets of $\mathcal{M}^t$, ($t$ stands for transpose) in the spirit of \cite{Muller99, HarrisKirchheimLin18, ChaudhuriMuller03}, which considers quasiconvexity restricted to some subsets of matrices.
-This is because if we transpose our set, the $2+1$ cone is the restriction of the rank-one convex cone.
-Thus in this case the $D$-convex hulls is the rank-one convex hull, which is the quasiconvex hull by (\cite{ HarrisKirchheimLin18,Muller99}),
+$2+1$-convexity was introduced as a particular case of rank one convexity when $\mathbb{R}^3$ is identified with the following subset of $3\times 2$ matrices:

+If we consider the set obtained by transposition of the matrices in $\mathcal{M}$, to get a subset of $2\times 3$ matrices, the wave cone induced in $\mathbb{R}^3$ by the rank one cone is exactly the same.
+While this transposition does not affect the laminate, rank one, or polyconvex hulls, it may affect the quasiconvex hull, since it is known that for ``diagonal'' $2\times 3$ matrices, functional quasiconvexity implies rank-one convexity (\cite{ HarrisKirchheimLin18},\cite{Muller99}) , while that statement is not known for ``diagonal'' $3\times 2$ matrices.